 The vibration limits are shown graphically in Figure 4 and Figure 5.

-The magnitude of the resultant vector (filtered 1X vibration) change from no load to rated temperature shall not exceed 15 µm (0.60 mil) p-p for shaft vibration and 1.25 mm/s (0.05 in./s) 0-p for the bearing housing vibration.
+The magnitude of the resultant vector (filtered 1X vibration) change from no load temperature to rated temperature shall not exceed 15 µm (0.60 mil) p-p for shaft vibration and 1.25 mm/s (0.05 in./s) 0-p for the bearing housing vibration.
 Annex E outlines a procedure for determining the resultant vector change.

 For motors that do not comply with the vibration vector change limits in 6.3.3.13 or Annex E (see figure E.4) while remaining within the limits of 6.3.3.12, subsections 6.3.3.14.1 through 6.3.3.14.3 represent an alternate vibration acceptance criterion, which can be applied when specifically approved by the purchaser.